 Inside the Lab- with Lotje De Witte

-By Dr. Dominique Pichard, Chief Science Officer, Rettsyndrome.org
+By Dr. Dominique Pichard, Chief Science Officer, International Rett Syndrome Foundation

-We at Rettsyndrome.org keep the hope for Rett syndrome treatments alive in part by investing in research that translates the latest scientific concepts to Rett syndrome.
+We at International Rett Syndrome Foundation keep the hope for Rett syndrome treatments alive in part by investing in research that translates the latest scientific concepts to Rett syndrome.
 This month’s Inside the Lab featured researcher, physician-scientist Dr. Lotje De Witte, is doing just that.
 We’re excited by her work’s potential to create new Rett syndrome treatment development opportunities and proud to share her innovative research approach with our community.

 “If there is something with the microglial cells, I believe it’s a good area to see whether we can modulate [it] with new treatment strategies,” De Witte states, “The immune system is very attractive because it is very responsive to changes in the environment, and we know already so much about how to change the immune system.”

 Indeed, a variety of drugs that can either suppress unwanted or stimulate favorable immune cell activity already exist.
 As such, any novel Rett syndrome treatment approaches that stem from De Witte’s work could simply involve the repurposing of one of these established medicines rather than the time-consuming creation of a new one.
 De Witte’s research might also lead to new considerations for or insights into treatments currently in development.
 For example, it could help explain how the drug Trofenitide, which is known to affect microglia, may improve the symptoms of Rett syndrome.